Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-homepage.md

 ## How to remove a species genome

 To remove the species from your list in the Species selector, select 'Remove species'.

+You will be shown a warning to confirm you want to delete the species genome from your list.

+If you are still sure you want to delete the species genome from your list select the green 'Remove' button.

+If you decide not to delete that species genome select the 'Do not remove' option.

 ## Finding a gene in a species genome